tigefa4u/tigefa4u.github.io/_posts/2013-09-19-find-method-source-location.md

 m.source_location #=> => ["/Users/ka8725/sl/a.rb", 2]
 {% endhighlight %}

-Now we know where the method is defined, open this file and see how it's implemented.
-The method doesn't work for methods which are defined with other languages extensions:
+Now we know where the method is defined, open this file and see how it' implemented.
+The method doesnt work for methods which are defined with other languages extensions:

 {% highlight ruby %}
 {}.method(:[]).source_location #=> nil